<< Home ....

 Other Ensemble Pieces performed

-Golden Trio for Guitar, Cello and Viola ....
+Golden Trio for Guitar, Viola and Cello ....

-Written for, and played with, my parents, to celebrate their Golden Wedding.
+Written for, and played with, my parents, to celebrate their Golden Wedding in 2007.

 Circular Reflections (Guitar and Cello) ....